-- Ecran Noodle Shop—In the cinema is this simple place that makes hand pulled noodles in front of you.
-They offer vegetarian options and we had the fried noodles with vegetables and vegetarian dumplings for $2 each.
+- Ecran Noodle Shop—A simple place that makes hand-pulled noodles in front of you.
+They offer vegetarian options and we had delicious fried noodles with vegetables and vegetarian dumplings.

-- Rikitikitavi—A good place for 2 for 1 sunset cocktails (5-7pm) overlooking the river.
-The food is a bit pricier than elsewhere but quite good with a few vegetarian options including vegetable red curry, vegetarian burritos, and a vegetable crepe with pepper sauce.
+- Rikitikitavi—A good place for 2-for-1 sunset cocktails (4-6 pm) overlooking the river.
+The food is a bit pricier than elsewhere but quite good, with a few vegetarian options, including vegetable red curry, vegetarian burritos, and a vegetable crepe with pepper sauce.

 How to Get to Kampot

 You can take the bus from Phnom Penh to Kampot in 3-5 hours.
 Try to avoid taking a bus that goes via Kep as this makes the journey much longer.